alonso-herreros/uni-tapp-lab_sock1/README_EN.md

 tcp 0 0 127.0.0.1:39363 127.0.0.1:8888 ESTABLISHED
 tcp 0 0 127.0.0.1:8888 127.0.0.1:39363 ESTABLISHED
 ```
-From here on, we use remote clients which we will start after executing the slogin or ssh command (to execute commands on another machine).
+**From here on, we will use remote clients** which we will start after executing the slogin or ssh command (to run commands on another machine - use ssh hostname or ssh dirIP).
 We will need to stop and re-start tcpdump, this time without specifying the interface so that it monitors the traffic on all interfaces except the local loop.

 ### 4. Restart the (modified) server, start the client and kill the server without killing the client.
 What happens on re-starting the server?
 Why?